PaulChana/6502/README.md

   * The main C++ formatting style is set here
 * .cmake-format
   * Formatting for the cmake files are defined here
+* .prettierrc.json
+  * Formatting for the js files are defined here
 * CMakeLists.txt
   * Core cmake list for the project
 * package(-lock).json